gwcoffey/gwcoffey.com/hugo/content/posts/2023-07-15-machines-dont-understand-math/index.md

     </figcaption>
 </figure>

 And that's it.
 We can now encode the input in a way the computer can use.
 Hopefully it's clear that this encoding schema can unambiguously handle any numbers we throw at it, as long as those numbers are integers, not negative, and no larger than three.
 This is pretty limiting, but it will keep the example simple.
 Of course real computer programs deal with larger numbers, negative numbers, and numbers with decimal points.
 They do this using [more][2c] [advance][fp] [encodings][bcd].
-(And as we'll discuss later, even for this simple use case, the encoding we've defined isn't a very good one.)
+(And as we'll discuss later, even for this simple case, the encoding we've defined isn't a very good one.)

 ---

 With our input encoded in binary we're ready to give the computer instructions.
-We want the computer to *transform* this bit of binary into something different.
+We want the computer to transform this bit of binary into something different.
 And that something different is also binary (remember, binary is all the computer can handle).

 Let's look at an example.
 Suppose we want to add `1+2`.
 If we encode this in binary, and leave a little space in which to put the answer, we have this: